focusing the knowledge, expertise, andleadershipof our region’steacherson sustained efforts to

 For over 25 years, the Penn State Lehigh Valley Writing Project (LVWP) has been helping local teachers across all disciplines and grades improve the teaching of writing and learning in their schools and communities.
 A member site of the National Writing Project (NWP), LVWP provides professional development that leverages the expertise of outstanding teacher-leaders to provide participants with the most current, classroom-tested, best practices in teaching writing and literacy.

 Develop a deeper understanding of how the PA Core Standards in literacy impact classroom practices.
 Through an exploration of the PA Core, uncover the curricular possibilities of the three modes (argumentative, informative, narrative) across all content areas and learn how to integrate them through classroom writing at any grade.
 Register Online Now.

 LVWP is offering summer electives for our Specialist's Certificate: Teaching Writing and Literacy, a 15-credit post-baccalaureate program offered through the Lehigh Valley Writing Project.
-Electives may be taken at either the beginning or end of the certificate program, and credits are transferrable to the Masters of Teaching and Curriculum through Penn State Harrisburg.
+Electives may be taken at either the beginning or end of the certificate program, and credits are transferable to the Masters of Teaching and Curriculum through Penn State Harrisburg.
 Tuition is at the state rate.
 Register by calling 610-285-5060.

 To learn more about the many opportunities for professional development